Uber Visa Rewards Credit Card Review

 There’s a lot to like about the Uber Visa.
 Before you apply, however, take a look at three other dining and travel rewards options:

-The Capital One Savor card is a foodie’s dream.
+The is a foodie’s dream.
 This card offers 3% cash back on dining, 2% cash back on groceries and 1% cash back on all other purchases.

 The card has no annual fee and there’s an introductory cash bonus for new members.
 Compared to the Uber Visa’s bonus, this card gives you a little more bang for your spending buck.